gonzague/website-mover/README.md

 ## 🎯 Vision

-Migrate websites (WordPress, PrestaShop, etc.) between hosts using SFTP/FTP without installing anything on the source or destination servers.
-This tool provides a modern web UI to configure and monitor `rclone` operations.
+Migrate websites (WordPress, PrestaShop, etc.) between hosts using **SFTP, FTP, Rsync, or cloud storage (S3)**.
+This tool provides a modern web UI to configure and monitor `rclone` operations with support for multiple backends.

 ## 🏗️ Architecture